HonghyokKim/AlternativeAdjustment/README.md

 S4.
 Simulation Run(MA01).R: simulate two-day moving average models to estimate specified PM10 effects at only lag0-1, with different adjustment methods for seasonality and time-trend

 S5.
-Simulation Figure in Main Text.R: Get Table 2 and Figure 3 in the main text.
+Simulation Figures in Main Text.R: Get Table 2 and Figure 3 in the main text.

 ///Files description (Real-data analysis)

 These files provide example codes for real-data analysis including additional adjustment using multiple dummy variables.
 The codes were simplified for easier illustrations.
 Datasets for real-data analysis cannot be provided for public use.

 R1.
-Regression and figures.R: run city-specific distributed lag models with different adjustments, pool city-specific estimates using multivariate meta-analysis, and get figures.
+Regression and Figures.R: run city-specific distributed lag models with different adjustments, pool city-specific estimates using multivariate meta-analysis, and get figures.

 R2.
-Additional adjustment.R: run city-specific distributed lag models with additional adjustment using multiple dummy variables.
+Additional Adjustment.R: run city-specific distributed lag models with additional adjustment using multiple dummy variables.

 Questions or error reporting: honghyok.kim@yale.edu or honghyok@korea.ac.kr